garu209/OpenTKL-ATMEGA32U4-AU/README.md

 Important Info (READ BEFORE ORDERING):
  - I do not offer any sort of warranty for this, nor can I be held liable if something goes wrong.
- - Renders are not fully representetive of the final profuct
  - Please, PLEASE look over the design before you do anything with it, it's possible and very likely that there are some errors, I'm just a human.

-If you use this as a template for your own design, please give credit(same goes for renders).